 There are even studies showing that it is just as effective, if not more, than standard pesticide treatment. (you can see that study here).
 This study does not say anything about salt killing scabies specifically, but does show that salt can be an used as an alternative to pesticides for killing a similar parasite.
 You can get the product off amazon here, or you can just make a mixture of salt and water yourself.

 Salt Baths for scabies

 I have heard from multiple different people that taking salt baths, was the thing that finally cured their scabies.
 I personally have found that it is one of the cheaper and more effective treatments you can use.
 When you take your first bath, it might sting a little if you have open sores, but the relief you will get from the itching is worth it.
 I recommend taking a salt bath every night for about a week, to really eradicate the scabies and their eggs.
 You will need about four cups of sea salt per bath.
-This sounds like a lot, but you can get 20 pounds in bulk from amazon here.
 Another tip is to add a couple cups of epsom salt into your bath at the same time, to speed up wound healing.

 How do you take a salt bath?

 1. Fill your bathtub with the hottest water you can stand.